-Type Establishing Authority Members Appointing officers Term length Term limits Member removal Sunset Decision-making Charter 11 Mayor 4 years None At will None Advisory Administrative Code 3 years 4 terms Changes to responsibilities Remove department head hiring and firing authority, remove budget and contract approval authority.
+Type Establishing Authority Members Appointing officers Term length Term limits Member removal Sunset Decision-making Advisory Charter Administrative Code 11 Mayor 4 years 3 years None 4 terms At will None Changes to responsibilities Remove department head hiring and firing authority, remove budget and contract approval authority.

 The Task Force recommends keeping the Human Rights Commission, having it take on an advisory role, and moving it from the Charter to the Administrative Code.
 The Mayor included a proposal in the 2025-2026 budget cycle to consolidate the Department on the Status of Women under the Human Rights Commission in an agency model.
 This change needs to go to the voters, but these proposed changes illustrate that the Commission should be in the Administrative Code to better adapt functions and structures based on new needs.
 The Task Force discussed that its recommendations are intended to speak to the body's larger role in advising on human rights citywide, and that the body adds more value in advising the City rather than focusing on oversight of a relatively small department.
-Given the ongoing importance of human rights, the Task Force recommends not imposing a sunset date.
+Given the ongoing importance of human rights, the Task Force recommends not adding a sunset date.